Horse Rescued in Burtonsville After Being Trapped in Old Cistern

 Comments

-BURTONSVILLE, MD – Frederick County and Montgomery County technical rescue teams have rescued a horse after fell and became trapped in an old cistern.
+BURTONSVILLE, Md — Frederick County and Montgomery County technical rescue teams have rescued a horse after fell and became trapped in an old cistern.

 Units were called to the 4700 block of Sandy Spring Road where they discovered a horse trapped up to its neck in a hole.